 If only companies could build brand trust the way George Bailey does in It's A Wonderful Life.
-Not only would they be more successful, but the world might just be a little better place, too.
+Not only would they be more successful, but the world might just be a little better, too.

 So how did he do it?
 How did George Bailey build trust in his "brand"?
 Well, the list is long, but here are six things he did consistently...

 George was THE thought leader in his community when it came to housing.
 As co-owner of the Bailey Brothers Building & Loan, he had very specific views on home ownership, and he made the entire community aware of (and benefit from) those views.
-This positioned him as an expert and added trust in him personally and his company's brand.
+This positioned him as an expert while adding trust in him personally and in his company's brand.